-When you and your spouse got divorced you likely set forth in your final decree of divorce the requirement that you and he split 50/50 any uninsured costs related to medical expenses.
-That sounds all good and well in theory, but in practice it can be extremely difficult to manage when your ex-spouse refuses to pay these sums.
+When you and your spouse got divorced you likely outlined in your final decree of divorce the requirement that you and he split 50/50 any uninsured costs related to medical expenses.
+That sounds all good and well in theory, but in practice, it can be extremely difficult to manage when your ex-spouse refuses to pay these sums.

-An enforcement lawsuit is the typical response to a situation like this.
+An enforcement lawsuit is a typical response to a situation like this.
 Essentially you would hire an attorney to file a lawsuit that cites the specific section of your divorce decree where your ex-spouse is obligated to pay their share of these uninsured costs.
-You would then seek some sort of penalty for their failing to do so- usually money judgments that can total up to $500 per violation, in addition to actually paying back the amount that is owed.
+You would then seek some sort of penalty for their failure to do so- usually, money judgments that can total up to $500 per violation, in addition to actually paying back the amount that is owed.

 Child Support Orders cover medical expenses as well

-As a side note, I am sometimes asked by parents how they can better remember to both request and pay for these sort of costs.
+As a side note, I am sometimes asked by parents how they can better remember both requests and pay for these sorts of costs.
 It is easy to either forget to tell your spouse about them or to forget to pay them after having the money requested.
-So what I will tell clients to do is to put a reminder into their cell phone that tells them to either submit unpaid bills to their ex-spouse at the end of each month or to make payments for those unpaid bills before the end of the month.
+So what I will tell clients to do is to put a reminder on their cell phone that tells them to either submit unpaid bills to their ex-spouse at the end of each month or to make payments for those unpaid bills before the end of the month.

 The Office of the Attorney General collects payments for child support in Texas

 The Office of the Attorney General (OAG) is the state agency that facilitates the payment of child support in Texas from the payor ex-spouse to the payee ex-spouse.
 It is probable that if your ex-spouse is current on their child support they would not offer you any assistance in trying to win back money from medical bills that have not been paid.

 Getting a court order enforced in Texas